apostolos-geyer/pypedream/README.md

 - [ ] Potentially replace everything and start over
 - [ ] Possibly make it more functional and use result types and optionals
 - [ ] Maybe use Scala instead (just kidding)

----

-The revised README now provides a clearer explanation of the library's purpose, usage, and future plans.
-It retains your engaging style while making it more accessible and professional.